iepathos/gitignore/README.md

 go get github.com/iepathos/gitignore
 ````

-### From binary
-Look in the [builds directory](https://github.com/iepathos/gitignore/tree/master/builds) of the repository for your system and use that for your executable.
-Add to your bin or applications or any folder you want to use it from.

-## Planned Additions

-+ Add some custom stack defaults

 ## Long List of Available .gitignores
 Any .gitignore available on https://github.com/github/gitignore should be available here.
-If you find one that isn't, shoot a pull request or message to Glen Baker <iepathos@gmail.com>.
+If you find one that isn't, please shoot a pull request or message to Glen Baker <iepathos@gmail.com>.

 ````shell
 gitignore actionscript